n1ch0la5/aioli-cli/README.md

    - Deletes the .env.example file
 7. Attempts to install npm dependencies in the app directory
 8. Initializes a new Git repository for the project
-8. Optionally opens the projects in VS Code
+9. Optionally opens the projects in VS Code

 #### Options

 - `-p, --path <path>` - Specify a custom path for project creation (default: current directory)

-### Starting the Development Server
+### Starting the Development Server (Laravel)

 ```bash
 aioli start